 Medicare Advantage plans often have low or even $0 monthly premiums, which can be very appealing.
 However, you’ll typically pay for services as you use them in the form of copayments, coinsurance, and deductibles.
 These plans also have an annual out-of-pocket maximum, which is the most you’ll have to pay for covered services in a year.
 While the low premium is attractive, your total annual costs can be less predictable and may be higher if you need frequent medical care.

-Doctor Choice and Flexibility
+Comparing Doctor Networks and Flexibility

 Your freedom to choose doctors and hospitals is another major point of contrast.
 If you have Original Medicare and a Medigap plan, you have a nationwide network.
 You can see any doctor or go to any hospital in the U.S. that accepts Original Medicare.
 You generally don’t need a referral to see a specialist, giving you incredible flexibility and control over your healthcare decisions.
 This is a huge advantage for people who travel often or want to see specific specialists without network restrictions.